KNMI/DMPilot-RuleManager/README.md

 ### Defining policies

-As mentioned above, policies are top-level functions in a module.
-For a new manager, define all the desired rules in a new module, and pass this module to the manager.
+As mentioned above, policies (both rules and contitions) are top-level functions in a module.
+For a new manager, define all the desired rules and conditions in new modules, and pass these modules to the manager.

-Then, define their order and options in a JSON file.
+Then, define their options in a JSON rule map file, and their order in a JSON rule sequence file.

 ### RuleManager